The period-index problem for fields of transcendence degree 2: A Bertini theorem

 \begin{proof}[Proof of Claim] Write an element of $\M_n(R)$ as $A=A_0+xA_1+yA_2$.
 It is well-known that the locus of matrices $A_0$ of rank at most $n-2$ has codimension $3$ in $\M_n(k)$ (see, e.g., Lemma 8.1.9(ii) of \cite{artin-dejong}), settling the second condition.

 For the first, recall the Jacobi formula

 If $\det A_0=0$ but $A_0\neq 0$, then the condition $\det A=0$ has codimension $3$, as the vanishing of $\Tr(\adj(A_0)A_1)$ and $\Tr(\adj(A_0)A_2)$ are independent conditions.
-On the other hand, $A_0=0$ is a codimension at least $3$ condition as $n\geq 2$. \end{proof} As a consequence of the claim, we see that the locus of sections $Y\subset A$ parametrizing maps $\ms V_1\to\ms V_i(N)$ whose cokernel is not an invertible twisted sheaf supported on a smooth curve is a proper subvariety of $A$.
-Applying the same argument to $\ms D$ shows that a general point of $A$ parametrizes a map whose cokernel has support intersecting $\ms D$ transversely, as desired. \end{proof} In particular, there exists one such curve $C$ and two invertible $C\times_X\ms X$-twisted sheaves $\ms Q_1$ and $\ms Q_2$ such that there are extensions
+On the other hand, $A_0=0$ is a codimension at least $3$ condition as $n\geq 2$. \end{proof} As a consequence of the claim, we see that the locus of sections $Y\subset A$ parametrizing maps $V\to W(N)$ whose cokernel is not an invertible twisted sheaf supported on a smooth curve is a proper subvariety of $A$.
+Applying the same argument to $\ms D$ shows that a general point of $A$ parametrizes a map whose cokernel has support intersecting $\ms D$ transversely, as desired. \end{proof}

-for $i=1,2$. \begin{remark} Choosing isomorphisms $\ms W\simto\ms V_i|_{\ms D}$, we may assume (since $N$ is allowed to be arbitrarily large) that each extension has the same restriction to an extension